 Some explosive plank exercises are arm and leg lifts, plank jacks, side plank, and commando plank.
 The latter form required good strength and control using one hand at a time in a push position.

 5. Squat is another great calisthenics workout that focuses on toning legs, glutes, hamstrings, and lower abs, and helps in building a solid core.
 Do jump squat as many times as you can in 30 seconds.

 Squat jump, for example, is an excellent workout targeting glutes, lower back body, calves, and hamstrings.
 Like a wall sit workout, it works great for glutes toning and weight loss.

 It is widely considered a high-intensity plyometric workout and really gets your adrenaline pumping.

 Noting that this workout does give a lot of stress to your knee, ankles, and hip joints.
 Make sure you have greater strength and endurance ready prior to trying squat jumping.

 Remember to perfect your techniques first before attempting this or get a consultation from your fitness instructor.
 You will be surprised by how effective it is to burn calories and shaping your body.

 6. Side leg raise exercise targeting your hip flexor, glutes, core, and hamstrings muscles.
 If practice this form correctly, side leg raise can help to improve your hips’ mobility and core strength.

-On an exercise mat, lying your body on one side, slowly lift up your leg to almost 45 degrees above the other leg.
+On an exercise mat, lie your body on one side, and slowly lift up your leg to almost 45 degrees above the other leg.
 Then, lower down the leg to its starting position and continue with 3 sets, 8 to 10 reps per set.

 Switch your body to the other side and repeat the same steps.
 Watch this short video tutorial.